Menorca in 2 Days: everything you need to know

 Port of Fornells| ©dani valle

 There is a lot to see and do in Menorca.
-Already on the first day, you were able to tour the east coast of Menorca.
-Now the other half of the island is missing, where you will find a beautiful city: Ciutadella.
-But not only: you can also visit the most pristine beaches of Menorca, such as Cala en Turqueta and close the day in a bucolic viewpoint of Fornells.
+On the first day, you were able to explore the east coast of Menorca.
+Now it's time for the other half of the island, where you will find a beautiful city: Ciutadella.
+But that's not all: you can also discover the most unspoiled beaches in Menorca, such as Cala en Turqueta, and end the day at a bucolic viewpoint in Fornells.

 Straight to Ciutadella

-It is convenient to leave the car at the Carrera del Príncep and from there, do the tour walking.
-When you leave it, you will only have to walk down one and a half streets until you reach the Plaza de Alfonso XIII, popularly known as Plaza de las Palmeras.
-This is a square surrounded by bars and restaurants, so if you haven't had breakfast yet, this is your best chance to sit down and do so.
+It's best to leave your car on Carrera del Príncep and walk from there.
+When you leave the old town, you only have to walk down one and a half streets to reach Plaza de Alfonso XIII, popularly known as Plaza de las Palmeras.
+This square is surrounded by bars and restaurants, so if you haven't had breakfast yet, this is your best chance to sit down and do so.

-In fact, one of the options you have, although depending on the time you are there, is the Molí des Comte Asador, a traditional Spanish restaurant that serves mainly roast beef and monkfish.
-The peculiarity of this place is that it is located inside an old wheat mill that was preserved and adapted to form this structure.
+In fact, one of the options you have, depending on the time you are there, is Molí des Comte Asador, a traditional Spanish restaurant that mainly serves roast meat and monkfish.
+The peculiar thing about this place is that it is located inside an old wheat mill that was preserved and adapted to form this structure.

-Book a boat trip to the coves of the north of Menorca
+Book a boat trip around the coves of northern Menorca

-Get close to the cathedral, the town hall and the Explanada square
+Visit the cathedral, the town hall, and the Plaza de la Explanada

-As you walk around you will realize why Ciutadella is such a beautiful city.
-Its architecture, all huddled together in pastel colors and low rise is iconic because it combines different styles centuries apart that came together to give it that unique beauty.
-If you continue practically in a straight line, you can see other centers such as the Cathedral of Santa Maria de Ciutadella, a Gothic style construction also in pastel colors.
-In front of it there is a small square that is an ideal spot to take the best pictures.
+As you walk around, you will realize why Ciutadella is such a beautiful city.
+Its architecture, all clustered together in pastel colors and low in height, is iconic because it combines different styles from centuries apart that came together to give it its unique beauty.
+If you continue in a straight line, you will see other landmarks such as the Cathedral of Santa María de Ciutadella, a Gothic-style building also in pastel colors.
+Opposite it is a small square that is an ideal spot for taking the best photos.

-If you continue walking for about five minutes more, you will come across the Plaza des Born, which has an imposing obelisk in its central part and is usually occupied by street vendors selling handicrafts.
-In front of it is the imposing town hall building, known as Palau Squella, originally from the 18th century and with postcard-perfect palm trees in front.
+If you continue walking for about five more minutes, you will come across the Plaza des Born, which has an imposing obelisk in its center and is usually occupied by street vendors selling handicrafts.
+Opposite it is the imposing town hall building, known as Palau Squella, dating from the 18th century and with palm trees in front that are picture-postcard perfect.

-Finally, just half a street away, you can reach the Explanada square, which is the largest square in Ciutadella and is full of terraces, bars and places to sit.
-This is the place to take a few minutes to rest.
+Finally, just half a block away, you will reach Plaza de la Explanada, the largest square in Ciutadella, which is full of terraces, bars, and places to sit.
+This is the perfect place to take a few minutes' break.

-If you are a fan of historical monuments, then you can spend more time on the tour and walk around the historic center, until you reach the Nou Mercat.
+If you are a fan of historical monuments, then you can spend more time on the tour and explore the entire historic center until you reach the Nou Mercat.

 Stroll and have lunch at the port